nodejs/node/deps/npm/doc/cli/npm.md

 Run `npm help` to get a list of available commands.

-## IMPORTANT

-npm is configured to use npm, Inc.'s public registry at https://registry.npmjs.org by default.
-Use of the npm public registry is subject to terms of use available at https://www.npmjs.com/policies/terms.

-You can configure npm to use any compatible registry you like, and even run your own registry.
-Use of someone else's registry may be governed by their terms of use.

 ## INTRODUCTION

 You probably got npm because you want to install stuff.